 by Seth Rogoff

-Seth Rogoff is the author of the novel First, the Raven: A Preface (Sagging Meniscus Press 2017).
+Seth Rogoff is the author of the novels Thin Rising Vapors (2018) and First, the Raven: A Preface (2017).
 He is currently working on a collection of fictional lectures, the first of which appeared in Epiphany Magazine (fall/winter 2017), and a non-fiction book on the politics of dream interpretation.
-His second novel will be published in the fall of 2018 with Sagging Meniscus Press.
 He has been a creative writing Fulbright Fellow in Berlin, where he lived for ten years.
 Since 2015, he has lived with his wife and two children in Prague.

 Discover more of Seth Rogoff’s work with Cagibi at his contributor page, such as his short feature in Cagibi Express “A Letter from Špindlerův Mlýn.”

 Cagibi Issue 1

 Browse Cagibi Issues